molily/molily.de/_posts/2017-11-25-robust-javascript.md

 Newer ECMAScript versions make the Strict Mode the default when using new features.
 For example, ECMAScript 6 module code is always evaluated in Strict Mode.
 Code inside of ECMAScript 6 classes is also Strict Mode per default.

-Most likely, if you’re using modules or classes, you’re already using the Strict Mode.
+Most likely, if you are using modules or classes, you are already using the Strict Mode.
 If not, I highly recommend to use the `'use strict';` marker in your scripts to enable the Strict Mode.

 ### Abstraction libraries